 Gay Miami: Hotels & Where to Stay

 The hub of all gay life in Miami is in South Beach, near 12th Street and Ocean Drive.
-This is where most gay bars and the Miami gay beach is located.
-I recommend staying near this area.
+This is Miami’s gay district, where most gay bars and the gay beach are located.
+I recommend staying around here.
 You’ll likely be satisfied staying within a 15-minute walking distance to it.